dry-python/returns/docs/pages/context.rst

 All it does is: provides simple API to compose functions that need additional context (or dependencies) to run.

-You can even use them together: ``RequiresContext`` will pass depedencies built by ``punq`` (or any other tool of your choice) as a ``deps`` parameter to ``RequiresContext`` instance.
+You can even use them together: ``RequiresContext`` will pass dependencies built by ``punq`` (or any other tool of your choice) as a ``deps`` parameter to ``RequiresContext`` instance.